 Because there isn't a single cause of stroke, there isn't a single treatment.
 Each stroke is unique, and treatment is tailored to the needs of the individual patient.

 Hemorrhagic stroke occurs in only 17% of stroke cases, but is the more deadly type of stroke.
 This type of stroke takes place when a weakened blood vessel ruptures, causing bleeding in the immediate area.
 The blood compresses the brain tissue, which damages the brain cells.

 Typically, there are two types of weakened blood vessels that cause hemorrhagic stroke, aneurysms and arteriovenous malformations (AVMs).
 Aneurysms occur when there is a bulging of a blood vessel caused by disease or weakening blood vessel wall.
 AVMs are a collection of abnormally created blood vessels.
 If any of the vessels rupture, severe bleeding will occur.

 Transient Ischemic Attack (TIA)

 Transient Ischemic Attack, also known as a TIA, can be caused by a temporary disturbance of blood supply to an area of the brain.
-Considered a “mini-stroke”, the victim experiences the same symptoms of stroke, but the attack often resolves itself through natural methods.
+Previously referred to as a “mini-stroke," during TIA the victim experiences the same symptoms of stroke, but the attack often resolves itself through natural methods.

 TIAs can cause temporary or permanent neurological symptoms.
 TIAs often last only a few minutes and can reoccur with varying frequency.
 The attacks can reoccur as little as several times per year, once per week or even several times per day.